department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 May 4-5, 2022

-* Pilot participant email: TBD
+* Pilot participant email: lauryl@adhocteam.us
-* Date and time of pilot session: May 4, 2022 time (TBD)
+* Date and time of pilot session: May 5, 2022 time (2:45 - 3:45pm CST)
-* Any updates for the research plan, conversation guide, or prototype designs that come out of the May 3rd pilot session would be completed by EOD May 5th.
+* Any updates for the research plan, conversation guide, or prototype designs that come out of the May 5th pilot session would be completed by EOD May 6th.

 ### Research sessions
 May 9-18, 20222